-Methamphetamine is a drug that causes addiction.
+Methamphetamine is a highly addictive central nervous system stimulant.
 A report by the National Survey on Drug Use and Health (NSDUH) reveals that approximately 964,000 people aged 12 or older had a meth use disorder or addiction.
-Because meth addiction is so common, people have asked, “Is meth a narcotic?”
+Because the need for meth addiction treatment is so common, people have asked, “Is meth a narcotic?”
 The question might arise from a general belief that all controlled substances or addictive drugs are narcotics.

 Opioids are narcotics because they numb or relieve pain.
-At the same time, opioids have the potential to alter the mental state.
-The drugs produce euphoria, calm, and make the person feel sedated or sleepy.
+At the same time, opioids have the potential to impair the user’s mental state.
+The drugs produce euphoria and make the person feel sedated or sleepy.
 People who misuse or abuse opioids often do so to get the same calming effects.

 Is Meth a Narcotic or a Stimulant?

 Based on the DEA’s description of narcotics, it begs the question, “Is meth a narcotic?”
-Methamphetamines, or meth for short, are Schedule II stimulants that increase activity of the central nervous system.
-Meth, also called “uppers,” is legally prescribed to treat attention deficit hyperactivity disorder (ADHD) and obesity.
+Methamphetamines, or meth for short, are Schedule II stimulants that increase the activity of the central nervous system.
+Meth, also known as an “upper,” is legally prescribed to treat attention deficit hyperactivity disorder (ADHD) and obesity.
 The medication works by increasing energy, alertness, focus, and wakefulness.
-It also and enhances mood and gives a pleasurable sense of well-being (euphoria).
+It also enhances mood and gives a pleasurable sense of well-being (euphoria).

 Meth dependence or addiction happens because the drug increases the level of a brain chemical called dopamine.
 Dopamine is responsible for making people feel good.
 After prolonged use, the body relies on the drug to provide pleasure.
 But once a person is addicted to meth, no amount of it will provide enough pleasure.